nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * `Main`, which handles program startup and shutdown, and also interactions between other components.
 * `UI`, which handles user input and showing messages to the user.
-* `Storage`, which handles the loading and saving of data upon program startup and shutdown.
+* `Storage`, which handles the loading and saving of data from and to a file upon program startup and shutdown.
 * `Parser`, which converts user input into commands.
 * `Command`, which are executed to modify the data stored in the program.
 * `Event`, which stores the program's data.

 ### Interactions between components

+The overall program execution is as follows:

+1. Upon program startup, the `Ui` shows the user a welcome message.
+2. `Storage` loads the event data from the saved file into `Event`
+3. The program enters the command loop upon invocation of the `runCommandLoop()` method.
+4. In the command loop, the program gets, parses and executes commands entered by the user.
+5. `Storage` saves the event data in `Event` after the execution of each user command.
+6. The program exits the command loop once `IsGettingCommands` is set to `false`.

 <img src = "images/ArchitectureSequenceDiagram.png">

-The above **Sequence Diagram** shows how the different components of the system interact with one another in the scenario when the command `add -e event -t 1200 -v venue` is executed.
+The above **Sequence Diagram** shows how the different components of the system interact in the above operation.
+The components are represented by classes, as follows:

+* `Main` refers to the `Main` class in `Main`.
+* `Ui` refers to the `Ui` class in `Ui`.
+* `Storage` refers to the `Storage` class in `Storage`.
+* `EventList` refers to the list of events in `Event` which the program's event data is stored (see the _Event component_ section for more details).

 ### UI component